Isis Downs Station: Location

+History

 It was initially established by Charles Lumley-Hill, W. St John Holberton and W. B. Allen in 1867.
 They named it after the Isis River, a tributary of the Thames River, in England.
 The same group advertised the property for sale in 1872, when it was stocked with about 20,000 sheep.

+Isis Downs was sold in 1873 for £17,067 to Messrs John Govett and James Thomson, with eight blocks of unstocked country to the north of the property being sold to Mr. Stevenson for £3750.
+Govett and Thomson utilised Chinese coolies, blackbirded South Sea Islanders and Aboriginal women and children as labour.
+Several of the Islanders died from typhoid fever and another was shot after he stabbed the overseer at nearby Terrick Downs in the chest.

-By 1877 a town was established not far from the station by William and James Whitman to support the local pastoral industry.
+By 1877, a town was established not far from the station by William and James Whitman to support the local pastoral industry.
 To begin with the town was known as Whittown or Whittington but by 1897 was named Isisford.
-It was sold in 1873 for £17,067 to Messrs Govett and Thomson, Isis Downs North; eight blocks of unstocked country to the north of the property was sold to Mr. Stevenson for £3750.